LukeDevsE/xbcsmgrr/README.md

 - an internet connection
 - Any game that uses Xbox Live (*installed and played recently*)

-## Background
-Accessing games using Xbox Live's save data requires authorization for the 'TitleStorage' service.
-This requires a user token.
-I created this application to make the process more clean and easier.

-## Why?
-I believe that everyone has the right to access their game save data on the games that they play. (if you no longer own a game, you can transfer your save files to your pc)

 ## Known working games (as in games you can download save files from)
 - UNDERTALE (possibly DELTARUNE)
 - Minecraft: Xbox One Edition